Stage Left Theatre Company

 Shakespeare in Love

-The company’s first official production, Shakespeare in Love Dinner Theatre, was held on two Fridays in February at the Blu Moon Bistro.
+The company’s first official production, Shakespeare in Love Dinner Theatre, was held on two Fridays at the Blu Moon Bistro.
 Local actors performed selected love scenes (some traditional, and some not so traditional) from Shakespeare’s most popular works while patrons enjoyed dinner.
 The event was well attended, with the second performance selling out of tickets.

 ShakesBeer: Choose Your Own Adventure